Healthy Meals For Toddlers

 But then, my better sense kicked in, and I realized that healthy meals for toddlers needed to be prioritized.

-Meals that fill the kids tanks, and cover most of the nutritional bases. (any food groups that are left out of these recipes can be made up with a batch of healthy no-bake cookies. 😉 j/k… sort of.)
+Meals that fill the kids’ tanks and cover most of the nutritional bases. (any food groups left out of these recipes can be made up with a batch of healthy, no-bake cookies. 😉 J/K… sort of.)

 You may notice that these toddler meals are not necessarily finger foods.
-Younger toddlers may need more help eating, but we’ve found that toddlers who are introduced mainly to real food, which is soft and squsihy and a little harder to pick up, rather than cheerios and dried yogurt bites, willing and able to learn to use a fork and spoon. 🙂
+Younger toddlers may need more help eating, but we’ve found that toddlers who are introduced mainly to real food, which is soft and squishy and a little harder to pick up, rather than Cheerios and dried yogurt bites, are willing and able to learn to use a fork and spoon. 🙂

 Quesadillas

-This is on that both of my kids and I LOVE, although my almost one-and-a-half-year-old usually disassembles hers, eats the filling before the tortilla, and doesn’t use salsa.
+This is one thing that both my kids and I LOVE, although my almost one-and-a-half-year-old usually disassembles hers, eats the filling before the tortilla, and doesn’t use salsa.

 Ingredients: